In 2015, Insider called Planet Fitness the fastest-growing gym in America. As of 2021, Planet Fitness has over 2,000 locations and 14 million members.

-You’ve been having weight problems for most of your life and you’re finally committing to slimming down.
+You’ve been having weight problems for most of your life, and you’re finally committing to slimming down and chasing your fitness goals by becoming a Planet Fitness member.
 You’ve enforced a strict diet for yourself and that includes no pizzas, no candies, etc.

-You enter Planet Fitness, ready to work out and lose a certain amount of calories–but wait!
-A Planet Fitness employee comes backhauling pizzas and you’re hungry from working out and the smell fills the room…
+You enter your local Planet Fitness, ready to work out and lose a certain amount of calories–but wait!
+A Planet Fitness employee comes back hauling pizzas, and you’re hungry from working out and the smell fills the room…

 You can see where things can go wrong.

-Fortunately, the pizza nights only happen on the first Monday of the month while free bagels are on the second Tuesday so you can treat it as a reward for a month’s hard work, but coupled with Planet Fitness’ other flaws, it’s the cherry on top of the bad-gym cake.
+Well, fortunately, the free pizza nights only happen on the first Monday of the month while free bagels are on the second Tuesday, so you can treat it as a reward for a month’s hard work.
+But coupled with Planet Fitness’ other flaws, it’s the cherry on top of the bad-gym cake.

 2. Limited Equipment

 Another big point is the lack of equipment at Planet Fitness, which is kind of a bummer.

 PF is a very experienced-adverse gym.
 If you’re used to lifting large barbells, working with complex workout machines, or training with free squat racks, then a Planet Fitness gym membership might not be worth it.

 Here are just a few of the examples of equipment Planet Fitness doesn’t have:

 - Free weights past 60 to 80 pounds (it depends on your Planet Fitness location)